 You might also have noticed that it is referred to as cheese salt, canning salt or kosher salt.

-But just what kind of salt is that?
 You might be familiar with the last two mentioned.
-But cheese salt?
+But what is cheese salt?

-So, that’s all there really is to cheese salt.
-It’s just flakey non-iodized salt.
+So, that’s all there really is, it’s just flakey non-iodized salt.
 Easy!